logzio/logz-docs/_source/user-guide/kibana/index.md

 * toc list
 {:toc}

+<a id="searching-your-logs"></a>

 ![OSD Overview](https://dytvr9ot2sszz.cloudfront.net/logz-docs/osd-discover/osd-main-screen.png)

 #### Searching your logs

 OpenSearch Dashboards is designed to help you investigate massive volumes of data as quickly as possible.
-Filters, search phrases, and a date picker or relative time range selector are all designed to help you find the logs you want.
-Together, they are the _query criteria_ that determine which logs are returned from your logging database.
+Filters, search phrases, and a date picker or relative time range selector are all designed to help you find the logs you want. <a id="account"></a> Together, they are the _query criteria_ that determine which logs are returned from your logging database.

 <div class="tasklist">

 ##### Account

+<a id="filters"></a>

 First, decide which accounts you want to search.
 Managing your accounts is the first step to successful logging.
 You can create sub accounts to separate data by environment, microservice, team, and more.
 [Learn more about account management and sub accounts.]({{site.baseurl}}/user-guide/accounts/manage-the-main-account-and-sub-accounts.html)

 ##### Filters

+<a id="search-bar"></a>

 OpenSearch Dashboards filters offer the most convenient, powerful, and flexible method for querying logs.